scriptoshi/livewire-webauthn/README.md

 ### Integrating with Login as Second factor Auth.

-Add the middleware to your login logic.
-If you're using Laravel's built-in authentication:
+Add the middleware to intercept your login logic.
+Note: this is the route for `POST` when users submit the login form.
+In volt components this route is missing !.

 1. Add this to your `routes/web.php`: